metapsy-project/data-psychosis-psyctr/README.md

 The `data-psychosis-psyctr` dataset is a meta-analytic research domain [MARD](https://docs.metapsy.org/uploads/ebmental-2022-300509.pdf) which is part of the  [Metapsy project](https://www.metapsy.org/).
-The dataset contains study information and effect size data of randomized trials on psychological interventions for schizophrenia and psychosis.
+The dataset contains study information and effect size data of randomized trials on psychological interventions for psychoses.
 The date of the last search update is provided [here](https://github.com/metapsy-project/data-psychosis-psyctr/blob/main/metadata/last_search.txt).

 This dataset includes psychological interventions vs. control (`psy vs ctr`) comparisons.
-Effect sizes are provided for three types of outcomes at post-test: total symptoms, negative symptoms, and positive symptoms.
+Effect sizes are provided for three post-treatment outcomes: total symptoms, negative symptoms, and positive symptoms.
-It includes one type of effect size calculation per study, giving priority to means and standard deviations, followed by change scores at the post-test.
+For each comparison, effect sizes are calculated using post-intervention mean scores and standard deviations.
+If these were unavailable, mean change scores with corresponding standard deviations were used instead.
 The dataset follows the [Metapsy data standard](https://docs.metapsy.org/data-preparation/format/).